asathoor/wordpress-cheat-sheet/README.md

 ## Import the Header, Footer and Sidebar

+Often the building blocks are found in three files:

+* header.php - whatever is in the head, header and so on
+* footer.php - whatever comes after the loop or content has ended
+* sidebar.php - asides, menus, widget areas and similar

+The content of these partial files are imported like this:

 ~~~~
 <?php get_header(); ?>
 <?php get_sidebar(); ?>
 <?php get_footer(); ?>
 ~~~~

 ## Add a Menu Area